exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Design Challenges

 \section{Design Challenges}

-Since RNN cells are a special form of neural network layers, they open up unique challenges for visualization-based education.
-Here, we describe the challenges that arise when aiming at the educational objectives introduced in the previous section, whereby we group the challenges into visualization design challenges, and technical challenges.
+Since RNN cells are a special form of NN layers, they open up unique challenges for visualization-based education.
+We observed both visualization design challenges and technical challenges, which we describe in this section.